Ten Commandments Camping With Dogs

 In the U.S. alone, more than 30 million people each year take their pets with them while camping.
 Yet, when we first started RVing with our dogs, we were unable to find much written on the subject.
 Sure, there were the occasional articles in magazines that reminded us to use pet ID tags, bring plenty of water, and take their favorite toy.
 But in terms of providing genuine support or bottom-line information, there was nothing out there.
-Since it was something that we felt was badly needed, we decided to write this article.
+Since it was something that we felt was badly needed, we decided to write the ten commandments of RVing with dogs.

 While there are numerous issues to consider while camping with dogs, these are some of the most important.